guenther-QR/fixed-income-risk-parity/README.md

 **The 60m rolling adaptive momentum strategy is the one open question.** It returns more than any other strategy on development and it does not clear five percent in any window.
-It is our own construction and it deserves a proper test on data this project has not touched.
+It is our own construction and it deserves more testing.

 ## Why risk parity and not forecasting